If you want to grow your website or business, an email list is truly an asset that you want to be consistently growing and building into.

 #2: Email is up close and personal.
 Guaranteed, people are not hanging out on your website every minute of every day or watching for your next social media update.

 But, they are on their email.
 So, why not meet them right where they are?
-This builds relationship, loyalty and trust.
+This builds relationship, loyalty, trust and find email addresses.

 #3: Your email list leads to profit.
 When done right, your mailing list has the potential to make you thousands of dollars in sales simply by sending some emails.

 Every person on your list is a potential customer, client, or reader.

 I’ve put together ten formulas to help you get more email subscribers, starting today.